MoritzM00/Linkit-Beginner-Challenge-Explainable-ML/README.md

 Your submission must include

 - Your notebook with model training and explanation.
 Make sure that the submitted notebook still contains the output, i.e. do not clear the output before submitting.
-- A file called `submission-<your_team_number>.csv` which contains the predictions of the test set.

-Follow the submission instructions in the `challenge.ipynb` notebook for details on how create the `.csv` file.

 ## Development Instructions